-So Wien is the city of Vienna, and a Wiener is a man or boy who comes from Vienna (and, crucially, not a sausage – that’s called a Frankfurter here).
-A woman or girl from Vienna is a Wienerin.
+A Wiener is a male who comes from Vienna (and, crucially, not a sausage – that’s called a Frankfurter here).
+A female from Vienna is a Wienerin.

-There’s also the Wienfluss or Wien river, which runs through the city and along one edge of the town centre.
-It’s often confused with the Danube.
+Staying on topic, we also have the Wienfluss or River Wien, which runs through part of the city and along one edge of the town centre.
+Visitors often confuse it with the Danube, leading to much disappointment.

-Finally, we have Wienerisch, which is the German dialect spoken in the city and has its own, often “colourful”, vocabulary.
+And we have Wienerisch, which is the Viennese German dialect.
+Wienerisch has its own, often colourful, vocabulary.
 It’s hard to describe, but takes a lot of getting used to.
 Think Glaswegian English.

 - Spanish – Viena